inkle/ink/Documentation/WritingWithInk.md

 And `?` can apply to single values too:

-	{ DoctorsInSurgery has Eamon:
+	{ DoctorsInSurgery has Eamonn:
-		Dr Eamon is polishing his glasses.
+		Dr Eamonn is polishing his glasses.
 	}

 We can also negate it, with `hasnt` or `!?` (not `?`).
 Note this starts to get a little complicated as